a-patel/LiteXSms/docs/Twilio.md

 # LiteX Twilio Sms
 > LiteX.Sms.Twilio is a sms library which is based on LiteX.Sms.Core and Twilio Sms API.

-Allow sending texts via Twilio.
+Allow sending texts sms via Twilio.

-Wrapper around Twilio api to send sms messages from any type of application.
+This client library enables working with the Twilio API to sending text messages.

-Small library for manage sms with Twilio.
-A quick setup for Twilio Sms.
+Small library to abstract sending text messages to Twilio API.
+Quick setup for Twilio API and very simple wrapper for the Twilio API to text messages.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Twilio integration with your system.
+Very simple configuration in advanced ways.
+Purpose of this package is to bring a new level of ease to the developers who deal with Twilio API integration with their system.

 ## Basic Usage